catboy-catfish/awesome-d3d11-learn/README.md

 44. Tomas Akenine-Möller, Eric Haines, Naty Hoffman.
 Highest price: $12.68 hardcover.
 Doesn't cover DirectX 11 in particular, it's more about computer graphics in general, but apparently it does use D3D11.
 45. Creators thought it would be a good idea to use GLFW for some reason.
 46. Has tutorials geared towards Direct3D 11/11.1/11.2 as well as Direct3D 9.
 The most useful stuff (e.g. textures, meshes, display, input etc) is locked behind a $50 payment, but there are free resources as well.
+47. This video doesn't explicitly state that it's using Direct3D 11, but it came before the release of Direct3D 12.
+I assume it's using the latest version available at the time.

-If there is an issue with this repository, something that needs citations or just want to suggest another Direct3D11 resource to add here, please consider opening an issue!
+If there is an issue with this repository, something that needs citations or just want to suggest another Direct3D 11 resource to add here, please consider opening an issue!
 I hope this helps you as much as it'll help me in the future.